What is the Lead Time for Changes in DORA Metrics?

 At its core, a mean lead time for Changes of the entire development process reflects its agility.
 It encapsulates the entire journey of a code change, from conception to production, offering insights into workflow efficiency and identifying potential bottlenecks.

-Agility and development processes
+Agility and Development Processes

 Agility is a crucial aspect of software development that enables organizations to keep up with the ever-evolving landscape.
 It is the ability to respond swiftly and effectively to changes while maintaining a balance between speed and stability in the development life cycle.
 Agility can be achieved by implementing flexible processes, continuous integration and continuous delivery, automated testing, and other modern development practices that enable software development teams to pivot and adapt to changing business requirements quickly.